 Transfer credit is course credit towards graduation from a degree program on the basis of one TST course credit for each equivalent course credit earned at another recognized institution.
-Transfer credit cannot be given for courses which also have been used or will be used to meet the requirements of a degree which the student has earned or will earn elsewhere.
+Transfer credit may be given for up to one half of the courses which also have been used or will be used to meet the requirements of a degree which the student has earned or will earn elsewhere.
 The college will ensure that the courses proposed for transfer of credit were eligible for post-baccalaureate credit towards an appropriate degree in the institution at which they were taken.
 Colleges may exclude as transfer credits courses that they deem outdated.
-The number of transferable credits is limited by the full-time studies requirement (4.4.2).
+The number of transferable credits is limited to two-thirds of the credits required and by any full-time studies requirement (for example, 4.4.2).
 Colleges may stipulate additional limitations on the number of allowable transfer credits.